AlexStansfield/casual-mcp-blender-example/README.md

 The assistant will invoke Blender tool functions as needed.

+For more advanced usage using the `chat` endpoint see the [Casual MCP docs](https://github.com/AlexStansfield/casual-mcp?tab=readme-ov-file#chat).

 ### Sessions

 The `session_id` is optional, but by adding it Casual MCP will supply the previous messages from the session as context to the LLM.
 Just change the value to start a fresh session.
+Useful in this use case if building a scene in steps as it provides the previous messages back to the LLM.

-To get all the messages from the session (good for seeing tools the LLM calls and the results) you can do a GET request against `/chat/session/{session_id}`
+To get all the messages from the session (good for seeing tools the LLM calls and the results) you can do a GET request against `/generate/session/{session_id}`

 Sessions are stored in memory, any server restart will clear it.

 ## ⚙️ Configuration

-This project uses a `config.json` file to declare models and servers.
+This project uses a `casual_mcp_config.json` file to declare models and servers.

 ### ➕ Add Your Own Models